ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 The [md4r package](https://rundel.github.io/md4r/), is a recent experimental package maintained by Colin Rundel, and is an R wrapper around the MD4C (Markdown for C) library and represents the AST as a nested list with attributes in R. The development version of the package has utilities for constructing Markdown documents programmatically.

 With Pandoc that we presented in a [tech note last year](blog/2023/06/01/troubleshooting-pandoc-problems-as-an-r-user/#raw-attributes), you can parse a Markdown files to a Pandoc Abstract Syntax Tree (in JSON format).
 Nic Crane has an experimental package called [parseqmd](https://github.com/thisisnic/parseqmd) that uses this strategy, parsing the output with the jsonlite package.
 You can also parse to, say HTML, and then back to Markdown.
-The benefit of parsing it to HTML is that you can use a package such as rvest to extract and manipulate the elements.
+The benefit of parsing it to HTML is that you can use a package such as [xml2](https://xml2.r-lib.org/) or [rvest](https://rvest.tidyverse.org/) to extract and manipulate the elements.

 ### High-level Parsing